tencentyun/intlcloud-documents/yehe_doc/安全/密钥管理系统/最佳实践/非对称加解密/概述_intl_en.md

 A **public key** and a **private key** are required for asymmetric encryption and decryption.
-These two are a pair of bidirectional keys in cryptography, that is the public key and private key both can be used for encryption.
+These two are a pair of bidirectional keys in cryptography, that is, the public key and private key both can be used for encryption.
 If one is used for encryption, the decryption can only be performed using another key.
 The public key can be disclosed to anyone even an unreliable party, but the private key must be kept confidential.

-Comparing to symmetric encryption, asymmetric encryption does not require a reliable channel for key distribution, so that it is usually applied in communications between systems with different trust levels for encrypted transfer of sensitive data and digital signature verification.
+Compared to symmetric encryption, asymmetric encryption does not require a reliable channel for key distribution, so that it is usually applied in communications between systems with different trust levels for encrypted transfer of sensitive data and digital signature verification.

 ## Asymmetric Key Types

-Tencent Cloud KMS currently supports the two asymmetric key algorithms below:
+Tencent Cloud KMS currently supports the three asymmetric key algorithms below:

 ### RSA